Turkey, Israel in new war of words

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ANKARA: Turkish President Recep Tayyip Erdogan on Sunday lambasted the Israeli prime minister as an "oppressor" after he accused Turkey of "massacres" against Kurds in a new war of words.
+ANKARA: Turkish President Recep Tayyip Erdogan on Sunday lambasted Israeli Prime Minister Benjamin Netanyahu as an “oppressor” after he accused Turkey of “massacres” against Kurds in a new war of words.

+Netanyahu hit back in a speech later Sunday, calling Erdogan an “anti-Semitic dictator” who is “obsessed with Israel.”

 Relations between Turkey and Israel have been tense this year over multiple issues including a controversial law passed by the Israeli parliament in July which defined the country as the nation state of the Jewish people.